cheerzhang/read_doc_1/docs/source/process_dataframe_column.rst

 --------------------
 .. function:: get_feature_from_json(df, json_column_name, key_names)

   The :func: ``get_feature_from_json`` extracts the value of a nested key in a JSON string column of a Pandas DataFrame.

-**Parameters**
   :param df: The DataFrame containing the JSON column.
   :type df: :class:`pandas.DataFrame`

   :param json_column_name: The name of the column containing JSON strings.
   :type json_column_name: :class:`str`

   :param key_names: A list of keys to navigate through the JSON structure.
   :type key_names: :class:`list`

   :return: If successful, the function adds a new column ('json_feature') to the DataFrame, containing the extracted values.
            If an error occurs during processing (JSONDecodeError, TypeError, KeyError), it returns `None`.
   :rtype: :class:`numpy.ndarray`

 **Examples**

 Example 1: Extracting features from a JSON column